 It’s up to the leader to create this culture — to help establish rules and policies to guide team members through their day-to-day operations.
 A leader who creates culture inspires sales team success.
 Margin encourages sales leaders to take the following steps:

-- Exercise control and dictate direction, but give team members the space, autonomy, and flexibility to achieve goals by utilizing their own strengths.
+- Exercise control and dictate the direction, but give team members space, autonomy, and flexibility to achieve sales goals by utilizing their own strengths.

 - Tie team members’ performance to specific revenue goals.

-- Encourage competition by sharing performance data, but maintain cohesion by giving team members their own sales territories to manage.
+- Encourage competition by sharing performance data and metrics, but maintain cohesion by giving team members their own sales territories to manage.

 - Encourage a DIY attitude by encouraging sales reps to spearhead new initiatives and self-direct their success.